SHUBHAM-HARINKHEDE/FileDumper/README.md

 # FileDumper

-### This is a Django web application for uploading and downloading files.
+### Django web application for uploading and downloading files.

 ## Features
 1. Drag and Drop upload